-- Defined as "biological decomposition of biodegradable organic constituents of waste under controlled conditions to a state sufficiently stable for nuisance free storage & handling and for safe use in land applications"
+- Composting of Solid Waste is defined as "biological decomposition of biodegradable organic constituents of waste under controlled conditions to a state sufficiently stable for nuisance free storage & handling and for safe use in land applications".

-- About 70% of MSW is decomposable / compostable
+- About 70% of municipal solid waste is decomposable or compostable.

-- to transform biodegradable OM into biologically stable material thereby reducing the original volume of the waste
+- To transform biodegradable Organic matter into biologically stable material thereby reducing the original volume of the waste,

-- to destroy pathogens, insect eggs and other unwanted organisms and weed seeds that may be present in MSW;
+- To destroy pathogens, insect eggs and other unwanted organisms and weed seeds that may be present in municipal solid waste.

 Composting time depends on:

 - The nature of waste.